nsidn98/One-Wheeled-Balancing-Robot/README.md

-# one-wheeled-balancing-robot-2-wheels-
+# one-wheeled-balancing-robot(mini-segway)
-It includes the code we used for the two wheeled balancing robot
+It includes the code we used for the one wheeled balancing robot